Savita0807/Matplotlib-Challenge/README.md

 ## Instructions

-Tasks are to do the following:
+Need to perform follwoign tasks:

 * Before beginning the analysis, check the data for any mouse ID with duplicate time points and remove any data associated with that mouse ID.